zacatac/daedalus/README.md

 As a starting point, our expected input for this new layer of abstraction will be unit tests and existing source code.
 We can incrementally evolve to remove all source code, and then all unit tests and ultimately arrive at a new expected input which is more concise and increases productivity in developing applications.

-Major issues with this vision of the future:
+Major issues with this vision:

-- with respect to the current approach: other layers of abstraction are bounded, this one is not. for example, syntax errors are easy enough to define and the space for undefined behavior is rather small. you can write specs for source languages. it is not going to be easy to write a spec for natural language
+(With respect to the current approach) Successful layers of abstraction are bounded, this one is not.
+For example, syntax errors are easy enough to define and the meaningful space for undefined behavior is rather small.
+You can write specs for source languages.
+It is not going to be easy (it may not be possible) to write a spec for natural language.
+This is why we're starting with applying our own bounds, that the unit tests need to execute successfully.